 - Disabled

 - 1 minute

 - 5 minutes

 - 10 minutes

 - 15 minutes

 - 30 minutes

 - 1 hour

 - 1 day

 - 1 week

-- c For each selected notification type, select the lowest severity level for which a notification should be sent.
+- 2c For each selected notification type, select the lowest severity level for which a notification should be sent.
 Security events are logged and the notifications are sent at the time indicated by the interval when events are equal to or greater than the selected severity level.
 If the interval is 1 day, the notification is sent daily, if security events occur.

-NOTE: Severity Levels
+ANMERKUNG: Severity Levels

-Novell AppArmor sends out event messages for things that are in the severity database and above the level that you select.
-Severity levels are numbered 1 through 10, 10 being the most severe security incident.
+Novell AppArmor sends out event messages for things that are in the severity database and above the level selected.
+Severity levels are numbered 1 through 10, with 10 being the most severe security incident.
 The /etc/severity.db file defines the severity level of potential security events.
 The severity levels are determined by the importance of different security events, such as certain resources accessed or services denied.

-- 3 Click OK. - 4 Click Done in the Novell AppArmor Configuration window.

-5 Click $File \rightarrow Quit$ in the YaST Control Center.
+- 3 Click OK. - 4 Click Done in the Novell AppArmor Configuration window. - 5 Click File > Quit in the YaST Control Center.

 After configuring security event notification, read the reports and determine whether events require follow up.
-Follow up may include the procedures outlined in Section 6.4, "Reacting to Security Event Rejections" (page 110).
+Follow up may include the procedures outlined in Abschnitt 6.5, "Reacting to Security Event Rejections" (S. 108).